Jaylen Waddle Player Prop Bets for NFL Week 17 | Miami vs. Tennessee 1/2/2022

 Season Stats

-- This season Waddle has 96 catches on 126 targets, with a team-high 941 receiving yards (62.7 per game) and five touchdowns.
+- Waddle has grabbed 96 passes for a team-high 941 yards and five touchdowns.
+He has been targeted 126 times and averages 62.7 yards per game.

-- So far this season, 22.7% of the 554 passes thrown by his team have gone Waddle's way.

-- Waddle has seen the ball thrown his way 14 times in the red zone this season, 19.4% of his team's 72 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Waddle's matchup with the Titans.